 - Engaging all stakeholders through a comprehensive, multi-sectoral approach, and integrating TB services with other services where TB patients are found.

 - Empowering stakeholders including youth, women, and communities by building their leadership, management, and technical capacity.

 - Evaluating interventions and innovative approaches and measuring results at all levels.

 - Expanding access to the full range of providers and removing barriers to services.

-Challenge TB is funded by USAID through a cooperative agreement with KNCV Tuberculosis Foundation as the prime partner.
+Challenge TB is funded by USAID through a cooperative agreement with KNCV Tuberculosis Foundation as the primary partner.